 Thanks to the infinite pasteboard, managing artboards, reordering artboards, and mixing them up for mobile and web is a snap as you will see in this video.

-- [Instructor] In this chapter, what we're going to do is we're going to take a project. (mumbling) artboards from start to finish, and that means from wire frame to, basically, interactive prototype.
+- [Instructor] In this chapter, what we're going to do is we're going to take a project, a couple of artboards from start to finish, and that means from wireframe to basically interactive prototype.
 So let's get started.
-The first step in the process, of course, is to create your artboards.
-We're going to work with the iPhone 6/7 artboards.
-We'll just click that.
+And the first step in the process, of course, is to create your artboards, and we're going to work with the iPhone 6/7 artboards, so we'll just click that.
 And when XD opens up, you've got an artboard.
 Now we're going to need two artboards here.
-One artboard will be a login/sign in screen and the other will be talking about various tours available throughout Beijing.
+One artboard will be a login/sign-in screen, and the other one will be talking about various tours available throughout Beijing.

 - Navigating the XD interface

 - Sharing your work

 Skill Level Beginner

 Q: This course was updated on 11/29/2017.
 What changed?

 A: New videos were added that cover the XD Assets panel, Experience Design symbols, Creative Cloud Libraries, and pinning comments.